Meet the SFIDA Cycling staff at Milano Malpensa Airport (MXP) or at a designated hotel.

 The Furka pass from Andermatt, we would have descended this side the day earlier and we are sure our clients will be keen to ride up this way.

 After our return to Andermatt, we will do a short ride in the direction of Wassen following the bike path.
 Just outside Andermatt, there are a couple of very interesting spots to visit: the Teufel bridge and the Suworow Russian memorial.

 Leaving Andermatt behind we start the longest ride of the trip, luckily the two climbs today are not too hard, the Oberalppass and Lukmanierpass.
 This last one is on the border with Italy, today we will cross the border twice!

 Our hotel is situated in Soazza, on the slopes of the Passo San Bernardino.

 We start our ride climbing up to Passo San Bernardino, another mountain that becomes more scenic the closer you get to the top.
 Definitely one of the most beautiful climbs in Switzerland.
-This is another historical route, open to traffic in 1770, at the top, there’s the Ospizio San Bernardino, used to give shelter to travelers, sited by a small lake, very picturesque.
+This is another historical route, open to traffic in 1770, at the top, there’s the Ospizio San Bernardino, which used to give shelter to travellers, sited by a small lake, very picturesque.

 An incredible descent will take us to Splugen, where we start the second climb of the day, the Splugenpass top is also one of the many mountain borders with Italy.
 This pass has some great views the closer you get to the top.

 The descent of the Passo della Spluga on the Italian side is a kind of “mother of all the descents”.
-It has everything you dream of a perfect descent, a lake at the top, switchbacks, tunnels, switchbacks on tunnels, mostly on great new paved road.
+It has everything you dream of a perfect descent, a lake at the top, switchbacks, tunnels, switchbacks on tunnels, mostly on a great new paved road.

 Today our hotel is in between the lakes Silser and Silvaplaner, at the top of the pass.
 A great place to rest after one of the top days at SFIDA Cycling!